Sunrise February 2, 1983 – Sunset March 18, 2014

 At an early age Curt was introduced to the adventure and excitement found in exploring the outdoors with a paddle in hand.
 His family went on many canoe explorations throughout the Blue Ridge Mountains of Virginia and West Virginia.
 That sparked Curt’s life-long desire for adventure.
 As Curt grew older he started finding his own pursuits of liquid adventures.
-While in school at James Madison University in Harrisonburg, VA, Curt enjoyed doing self-support overnight canoe trips and working summers guiding canoe and kayak trips in the Shenandoah Valley of Virginia.
+While in school at James Madison University in Harrisonburg, VA, Curt enjoyed self-support overnight canoe trips and guiding canoe and kayak trips in the Shenandoah Valley of Virginia.

-Last year this passion led Curt from sitting behind a computer screen making maps, to sitting in the back of a raft or paddling along as a support kayaker in Colorado on the Roaring Fork river in Aspen.
-He migrated back East for to work on one of his favorite rivers: the Gauley in West Virginia.
+This passion led Curt from sitting behind a computer screen making maps to sitting in the back of a raft or paddling along as a support kayaker in Colorado on the Roaring Fork River in Aspen.
+He migrated back East to work on one of his favorite rivers: the Gauley in West Virginia.

 In 2009 Curt ventured further West, drawn by the boating opportunities on the rivers around the Columbia River Gorge, and found a new home at Wet Planet.
 He was attracted by the beautiful rivers, a group of like-minded boaters at Wet Planet, and the ability to hop in his kayak and paddle classic sections of water year-round.

 We are so thankful for the day in May 2009 when Curt drove his old pick-up truck into the Wet Planet parking lot, and for his friendship since.
 Curt’s endless love for Melissa, his family, his friends and his passion for being on the river will continue to inspire all of us.
 He will always be part of us, and amongst us.
 He will remind us why we do what we do, and always brings a smile to our face.